 Let’s use our earlier example of having 100% in stocks in 2008 where someone with an asset allocation of 100% stocks would have lost 37% of their net worth in one year.

 If you were 100% in bonds in 2008, your portfolio would actually have grown by 5%

 You may be asking, “If bonds are so safe then why don’t we invest all of our money there?”

 The rationale is that bonds don’t offer the same growth opportunity as stocks do.
 For example, the best year for the S&P 500 Index Fund was 2013 where we enjoyed a 32% return.
 The best year for Vanguard’s Total Bond Index was in 1995 with a 18% return.
-Over the last 10 years the return has been much lower at around 3.49%, which barely keeps pace with inflation.
+Over the last 10 years the return has been much lower, around 3.49%, barely keeping pace with inflation.